josanabr/distributedsystems/threads/README.md

 - Initialize and populate a large vector with random numbers.
 - Count in the initialized vector the number of 3s in it.

-### First assignment
+### Assignment

-Add the proper code sentences that allow you to determine how much time the program spends during the process of:
+Add the proper code sentences that allow you to determine how much time the program spends during:

 - Vector initialization.
 - Counting the number of 3s in a given vector.